gorkemocmen/CS391/README.md

 You can run through the VSCode LiveGo extension.

+STEPS:

+Using Sign Up, you have to register.
+After registration, click Sign In and enter your username and password.
+You have re-enter your username and password after sign in order to view courses.
+To calculate your overall weighted grade or based on the mean, click on Calculate Your Grade on View Courses screen.

-The project contains needs some improvemens  in futures.
+The project  needs some improvemens  in futures.

 No:1) The page does not link to the courses page after signing in.
 You have to click on View Courses in order to open courses.html. </br>
 No:2) All the four rows needs to be filled in grade_calculator.
 Add row/delete row functions needs to be implemented as well.